-These guidelines shall apply to all new buildings within the boundaries of the Historic Districts, and only to portions of the exterior of such buildings visible from the public street.
+These guidelines shall apply to all new buildings within the boundaries of the Historic-Districts associated with an individually listed property, and only to portions of the exterior of such buildings visible from the public street.
 Note: buildings of residential or single-family character that have commercial uses are not exempt from these guidelines.
 Bed and Breakfast accommodations are an example of a commercial use in a residential style building.

-When reconstructing a structure or constructing a new structure within the Districts, one must consider the size, scale, and design of the other historic structures within that District.
+When reconstructing a structure or constructing a new structure-within the Districts, one must consider the size, scale, and design of the other historic structures within that Districtneighborhood.
 This includes garages and other detached buildings or rebuilding of primary structures due to fire or other disaster.
-A Certificate of Appropriateness from the DHPC for any new construction is required prior to obtaining a building permit from the City of Dayton.
+A Certificate of Appropriateness from the DHPC for any new construction is required prior to obtaining a City of Dayton building permit from the City of Dayton.